Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[Inflictor|Damaged] :Inflictor` Sets whether `Activator` will be the damage inflictor or the damaged object.

 - `Cnd_SystemSpaceEnter` Only players.
 When entering space of a system. `Activator` will be the player.
-    1. `STRING|Stranger` The players to await entering space.
+    1. `STRING|Stranger` The players by label to await entering space.
     1. `[Jump|Launch|Spawn|Any] :Any` The condition under which space is entered.
     1. `[STRING]` Multiple subsequent entries possible.
 The system nickname the player entered.
 If none is given, any system will count.

 - `Cnd_SystemSpaceExit` Only players.
 When leaving space of a system. `Activator` will be the player.
-    1. `STRING|Stranger` The players to await leaving space.
+    1. `STRING|Stranger` The players by label to await leaving space.
     1. `[Jump|Dock|Explode|Vanish|Any] :Any` The condition under which space is left.
     1. `[STRING]` Multiple subsequent entries possible.
 The system nickname the player left.
 If none is given, any system will count.